 AIARE 1 w/ Kenna

-Kenna is the first ever reciepient of the Backcountry Squatters Scholarship for Outdoor Education was a recipient of the 2020 scholarship for outdoor education.
+Kenna is the first ever reciepient of the Backcountry Squatters Scholarship for Outdoor Education and received her AIARE 1 in Jackson Hole, WY through an all female course.

 2019 was the first year I put ski boots on.
 I had just turned 20 and lived in Denver.
 I can distinctly remember the struggle walking from the car and thinking “how the hell do people walk in these things?”
 At this moment, I was avidly involved in the outdoors, primarily long-distance hiking, climbing, and biking; but having grown up in coastal Northern California, skiing felt like the final frontier.
 I spent my entire first day on the magic carpet with my sweet friend Liza, who practiced unfathomable patience with my frustration and fear.

 Since then, I have had a number of incredible friends spend their winters ripping blue groomers with me, skiing right behind me yelling at my speed, and laughing their ass*s off at me trying to hit jumps.
 Most of these friends have been women.
 My best friend Caroline was the friend that convinced me to learn to ski in the first place, and since moving to the Teton Valley together has been my primary cheerleader.

 I had received Backcountry Squatter’s 2019 scholarship, but my original course (mountaineering out of Estes Park) had been canceled in the early franticness of COVID so I’d be holding onto it for another opportunity to crop up.
 It took about two weeks living here for everyone in my life to start pushing me to take my AVI1, and Darby was kind enough to set me up with an all-female course with about a week and a half’s notice.
 I am absolutely confident I, a competent but new and timid skier, would not have showed up to this course had it not been all female.